chaeron/thermostat/README.md

 This implementation assumes that your Pi Thermotstat is on a private, access controlled, local wifi network, and is not accessible over the internet.
 As such, there is no security implemented for the web interface.
 Anyone with access to the wifi network will be able to control your thermostat!
 If you want/need more stringent security/authentication controls for your thermostat, you will have to implement them yourself.
 TBD, who

+##Minimal UI (screensaver) mode:

+The Minimal UI (screensaver) mode is enabled by default.
+This mode will just show the current temperature, greyed out after a specified timeout.
+To restore the full UI, just touch the screen anywhere.
+You can disable this in the in the thermostat_settings.json file.
+Default timeout to display the minimal UI is 1 minute, and can be changed in the in the settings file as well.

+You can optionally attach a PIR motion sensor and use that to switch back to full UI mode when motion is detected.
+Use of a PIR sensor is disabled by default.
+You can enable the PIR sensor in the thermostat_settings.json file.

 ##Credits